National Union of Composers of Ukraine: History

-The organization's precursor started as the All-Ukrainian Music Society (named after M. Leontovych), established in 1922.
-In 1928 it was renamed the All-Ukrainian Society of Revolutionary Musicians, and four years later, in November 1932, it was replaced by the Union of Soviet Musicians of Ukraine per a resolution of the Central Committee of the Communist Party of the USSR.
+The organization's precursor started as the All-Ukrainian Music Society (named after Mykola Leontovych), established in 1922.
+In 1928, it was renamed the All-Ukrainian Society of Revolutionary Musicians, and four years later, in November 1932, it was replaced by the Union of Soviet Musicians of Ukraine per a resolution of the Central Committee of the Communist Party of the USSR.
 This is considered the founding date of the modern union.

-Regional unions were formed in Kharkiv (1932), Odessa (1937) and Lviv (1940).
+Regional unions were formed in Kharkiv (1932), Odesa (1937) and Lviv (1940).
 In 1939, the organization was renamed the Union of Soviet Composers of Ukraine, and then, in 1959, the Union of Composers of Ukraine.